 Queensland Training Awards

-Judging panels will select finalists and winners for each region and for the state level, based on written submissions and phone interviews.
+Judging panels will select finalists and winners for each region, based on written submissions and online or phone interviews.

-At the regional level, up to 5 nominees are shortlisted for interview.
-Up to 3 regional finalists are then selected and announced per category in the lead-up to regional finals.
+First, panels shortlist up to 5 nominees for interview.
+Up to 3 regional finalists are then selected per category to attend each final in July, where regional winners are announced.

-Regional winners are automatically selected as state finalists and will go on to compete for the state award.
+Regional winners are automatically selected as state finalists and compete for a state award, participating in a second round of interviews in August.

-Winners are announced at the regional award ceremonies in July and State Gala Dinner in September each year.
+State winners are announced at the State Gala Dinner in September.

 Winners in these award categories are announced at the State Gala Dinner in September each year, with finalists notified ahead of the event.